pablomarx/Leibniz/README.md

 ### Status

 Currently able to boot into diagnostics mode on all RUNT devices.
-LCD and tablet work, so one can navigate through diagnostics menus.
+The LCD and tablet work, so one can navigate through diagnostics menus.

-The Notepad v1.0b1 ROM is able to boot into NewtonOS, however the tablet is not working inside NewtonOS.
+For NewtonOS, the tablet is not yet working.

+For Junior devices:

+Notepad v1.0b1, OMP 1.0 and Sharp ExpertPad 1.10 can boot all the way (by bypassing calibration).

+The J1 ARMistice image can't bypass calibration, so it is stuck at the tablet calibration screen.

+For Lindy devices (MessagePad 110, 120, 130):

+The Squirt LCD driver is a complete hack that barely works for diagnostics.
+It certainly does not work for NewtonOS.
+Judging from debugging information, these have booted into NewtonOS, however the LCD is a garbled mess.

 Known to work with the following ROM images: